Azure/azure-functions-durable-extension/docfx/articles/topics/perf-and-scale.md

 ## Orchestrator scale-out
 Activity functions are stateless and scale out automatically by simply adding VMs.
 Orchestrator functions, on the other hand, are *partitioned* across one or more control queues.
 The number of control queues is fixed and cannot be changed after you start creating load.

-> [!NOTE]
-> It may actually be possible to change partition counts while the function app is completely shut down.
-This needs to be investigated further.

 When scaling out to multiple function host instances (typically on different VMs), each instance acquires a lock on one of the control queues.
 This lock ensures that an orchestration instance only runs on a single VM at a time.
-This means that if an app is configured with three control queues, then orchestration instances can be load-balanced across as many as three VMs.
+This means that if a [task hub](~/articles/topics/task-hubs.md) is configured with three control queues, then orchestration instances can be load-balanced across as many as three VMs.
 Additional VMs can be added to increase capacity for activity function execution, but these additional resources will not be usable for running orchestrator functions.

 The following diagram illustrates how the Azure Functions host interacts with the storage entities in a scaled out environment when running Durable Functions.